-BIS Training Solutions now offers a training program designed to reduce losses caused by one of the most dangerous pieces of equipment on the jobsite.
+BIS Safety Software now offers a training program designed to reduce losses caused by one of the most dangerous pieces of equipment on the jobsite.
 Trackhoes, excavators or diggers may be dangerous, but they’re also one of the most widely used pieces of equipment at your disposal.
 They can be used for demolition, dredging, heavy lifting and digging.

 For every potential use the machine has there’s a potential injury or incident that requires prevention.
 Excavators frequently work in close proximity with pedestrians and workers.
 Because they are so commonplace, it is easy to forget that their size and versatility make for a dangerous combination.
 Everyday, lapses in attention cause workers to be struck by moving boom arms, pinned by machines or injured by mechanical failures and breaks in procedure.